darenmendoza/SAPS-WebClient/README.md

+Project: Live Data Monitoring Website
+Forked from: web-apps-node-iot-hub-data-visualization

 ---

 page_type: sample
 languages:

 - javascript
 - html
   products:
 - azure-iot-hub
   name: IoTHub data visualization in web application
   urlFragment: web-app-visualization
   description: "This repo contains code for a web application, which can read temperature and humidity data from IoT Hub and show the real-time data on a web page."

 ---

 # web-apps-node-iot-hub-data-visualization